TN 99 (03-25)

 Gross wages paid in 11/2022 and 12/2022

-Accept precedent statements as evidence of wages in some cases.
+An existing precedent file may provide evidence of wages in some cases.
 For precedent instructions, see SI 00820.142.

 5. No acceptable evidence of wages

-If you cannot obtain acceptable primary or secondary evidence, accept the individual’s statement, either signed or recorded on a Report of Contact page, which includes the amount, frequency of wages, and dates received.
+If you cannot obtain acceptable primary or secondary evidence, accept the individual’s statement regarding wages, either signed or recorded on a Report of Contact page, which includes the amount, frequency of wages, and dates received.

 B. Policy for “reported” wages